cwhitson97/WeatherApp/README.md

 __Features:__

 1. Clothing Predictor
-	* This feature will use current weather conditions to recommend clothing articles to users daily
+	* This feature will use current weather conditions to recommend clothing articles to users, such as student, daily.
-	* User Stories that correspond to the feature
+	* As a student, I can get recommendations on clothings articles to wear so that I dress appropriately for the current weather conditions

 2. Weather Pattern Detector
-	* This feature will notify users of changing weather patterns throughout the day
+	* This feature will notify users, such as students, of changing weather patterns throughout the day
-	* User Stories that correspond to the feature
+	* As a student, I can receive weather notifications so that I am up to date with current weather patterns.